xZombieAlix/MT-Framework-Mobile---Blender-Model-Script/README.md

+Downloads can be found in the section above.

 This script was made by [Aman](https://residentevilmodding.boards.net/user/856) over on the Resident Evil Modding Boards The script was made with code snippets adapted from following projects: